 South Congress Avenue is a funky part of downtown Austin.
 I have been to Austin before but this was a new area for me to discover.
 I had so much fun walking around SoCo.
 The shops were all unique which I enjoyed.
 There was beautiful street art which provided me with some great pictures.
 And the food was fabulous!
-Here’s a list of the top things to do in the Soco district in Austin.
+Here’s a list of the top things to do on Soco in Austin.

 We decided to explore the city of Austin with a hop on hop off bus.
 It was on this type of a bus that I traveled around Rome.
 The buses can be such a great way to see the city.
 When they run about every fifteen minutes it is convenient.
 We were disappointed to learn that in Austin they were only running one bus on a Friday.
 That meant that if you got off the bus it would be 90 minutes before you could get on another one.
 I would suggest doing one round trip ride on the double decker bus as a great way to see an overview of the city.